Blog

 Can heavy periods cause anemia?

 When you lose a lot of blood during your period, you may end up losing more red blood cells than your body can make.
 This can also reduce the amount of iron in your body.
-As a result, your body will have a harder time making the hemoglobin.
+As a result, your body will have a harder time making hemoglobin.

 Posture

-A change in the posture from lying down on your back to sitting upright can cause elevated hemoglobin and hematocrit.
+A change in posture from lying down on your back to sitting upright can cause elevated hemoglobin and hematocrit.
 Furthermore, a change of posture from sitting to standing can result in similar effects.

 The changes in hemoglobin levels have been attributed to alterations in plasma volume.
-Posture changes cause fluid to move in and out of the blood vessels thereby affecting the hemoglobin concentration.
+Posture changes cause fluid to move in and out of the blood vessels, thereby affecting the hemoglobin concentration.

 Blood Diseases